outdreamer/build-a-cure/docs/tasks/implementation_options.md

 			# once the state only uses functions which are already defined in a programming language (split, reverse, for)
 			# this function can return that version of the input, which is the function code of the input

-			# merge structured_component_interactions to convert the original input to use the structures in structured_component_interactions
+			# merge structured_component_interactions to change the original input to use the structures in structured_component_interactions

 			function_string = 'find substructure in structure'
 			# function_string = merge(structured_component_interactions, function_string)